We have created a detailed and printable document on the Fellowship program for your convenience.

 This fellowship is accredited by the American Rhinologic Society.

 Objectives and Training

-A fellow at the St. Paul’s Sinus Centre will work under the direct supervision of Dr. Amin R. Javer with potential participation/supervision from other sinonasal / Head and Neck surgeons in the division.
+A fellow at the St. Paul’s Sinus Centre will work under the direct supervision of Dr. Amin R. Javer with potential participation/supervision from Dr. Andrew Thamboo as well as other Sinonasal / Head and Neck surgeons in the division.
 The St. Paul’s Sinus Centre is a very busy tertiary and quaternary care sinus centre dedicated to the surgical and medical treatment of sinus and skull base disorders.
 It is the dedicated referral centre for British Columbia and western Canada.
 The sinus and skull base fellow is expected to attain the following basic requirements during his/her fellowship:

-- Help in organizing and participate in the annual national resident sinus course.
+Help in organizing and participate in the fellow/resident sinus courses held throughout the year.

 Operative Experience Expected